friends-of-freeswitch/switchio/docs/cmdline.rst

     Starting load test for server 2.2.2.2 at 30cps using 1 slaves ...

-Note that the `--profile` option is also important and the profile must exist already for all specified slaves.
+Note that the `profile` option is also important and the profile must exist already for all specified slaves.

-In this case the call duration would be automatically calculated to sustain that call rate and that max calls exactly, but you can tweak the call duration in seconds using the `--duration` option.
+In this case the call duration would be automatically calculated to sustain that call rate and that max calls exactly, but you can tweak the call duration in seconds using the `duration` option.

-Additionally you can use the `--metrics-file` option to store call metrics in a file.
+Additionally you can use the `metrics-file` option to store call metrics in a file.
 You can then use the `plot` sub-command to generate graphs of the collected data using `matplotlib` if installed.